The Main Event: The CHL, the NCAA, NIL Legislation, and the Changing Face of Hockey – October 2025 Update

 Confronting CTE in the Game We Love

 There was a story that caught my eye recently.
-About a year ago—March 18, 2024, to be exact—former NHL enforcer Chris Simon took his own life.
+Early last year—March 18, 2024, to be exact—former NHL enforcer Chris Simon took his own life.
 This has been a far too common occurrence in the last handful of years.
-Whether it is Steve Montador (whose story was behind the initial founding of SkateGuard), Wade […]
+Whether it is Steve Montador (whose story was behind the initial founding of SkateGuard), Wade Belak, […]

 The Rapid Ascent of Women’s Hockey